No. 13 UCLA beats No. 21 USC 69-59 in Pac-12 semifinals

 UP NEXT

-USC: Will play in the NCAA Tournament, but will likely have a lower seed after closing the season with three losses in four games.
+USC: Will play in the NCAA Tournament, but will likely have a lower seed after the tough closing stretch to the season.

 UCLA: Moves on to face No. 2 Arizona in the title game Saturday night.